mja65/Emu68-Imager/docs/packages.md

 You can add additional packages to the Installer.
 These packages include freely available stuff packaged up neatly and they are installed with minimal required interaction.<br>
 To install them put the files into **Install** folder of the fat32 drive (the only drive that you can access on your Windows).<br>
-When you boot your Amiga go into **Pistorm** folder and click on **Install Packages"" icon.
+When you boot your Amiga go into **Pistorm** folder and click on **Install Packages** icon.
 The Installer with do the rest for you.
 You might need to press Enter after reading the disclaimers.

-### Available packages:
+**Available packages:**

 ## WHDLoad Demos